Unibeautify/sparser/readme.md

 * Token array values are generally strings, but can be arrays in the cases where one lexer hands off to another.
 * Markup elements with the attribute named *data-parse-ignore* will be processed into a string and their corresponding types value will be *singleton*.
 This prevents the element from alteration due to beautifiers and it includes are descendant artifacts within the element.
 For backwards compatibility the attribute name *data-prettydiff-ignore* will continue to be accepted and will be the only mention of a beautifier in the parser logic.

+## FAQ

+### Why is this so much slower than Esprima or Acorn?
+Esprima and Acorn produce heirarchical object trees.
+These require less logic (and machine resources) to produce and so are faster to write.
+Unfortunately it requires substantially more logic *and time* to walk an object tree than it does to iterate an array, which means the output from this parser requires less work to access in a fraction of the time.
+Overall, with consideration for both write **and output read** operations, this parser is faster.

+### Why is the code so big?
+This parser supports many various dialects and languages.
+For example, instead of just parsing for Handlebars tags inside HTML this parser will parse the entire code of handlebars tags and HTML tags in a single parse operation.
+The parser supports this diversity of grammars in a way that can be easily scaled to allow more precise rules or support for additional grammars.

+### Why not just use Babel.js?
+Babel.js is a transpiler that contains a parser.
+The primary mission of the Babel project isn't to be a parser, but rather to take the latest and greatest features of JavaScript and produce output that can be used today.
+This parser doesn't transpile as it is just a parser.
+That means this parser is capable of supporting a greater number of features and language dialects with far less maintenance effort.
+As an example, an earlier form of this parser introduced support for TypeScript a year before Babel with far less code and effort.